daryllxd/lifelong-learning/self-improvement/self-discipline/focus-and-willpower.md

   - This can also increase creativity.
   - This gives your voluntary/involuntary systems a break.
 - Broad attention: surveying a field.
 This makes you better at understanding the big picture.
-- Narrow attention: focusing on a pass.
-This allows us to be meticulous.

 ### Benefits of managing attention